-On behalf of the Board of Trustees, I am pleased to present the 2021-22 Annual Report for the Canadian Museum of Immigration at Pier 21.
-The continuing COVID-19 pandemic, despite widespread vaccination programs, has remained in the foreground for much of this year, but there are glimpses of a brighter and more familiar reality ahead.
+On behalf of the Board of Trustees, I am pleased to present the 2022-23 Annual Report for the Canadian Museum of Immigration at Pier 21.
+The 2022-23 fiscal year witnessed a return to familiar patterns of visitation and activity at the Museum that we experienced pre-Pandemic.